Pivotal-Field-Engineering/pa-services-execution-method/content/apptx/snap.md

 - Native calls
 - Logging and monitoring

 Many of these concerns are address in the [12-factor methodology](http://12factor.net).
-There is a template that can be used for [Java applications](https://docs.google.com/spreadsheets/d/181G2b2hgjDMNOGmet8YhoM-d17_bp5czfDBURkpN1Xo/edit?usp=sharing); other languages and frameworks should be analyzed against the [12-factor methodology](http://12factor.net).
+There are templates that can be used for [Java applications](https://docs.google.com/spreadsheets/d/181G2b2hgjDMNOGmet8YhoM-d17_bp5czfDBURkpN1Xo/edit?usp=sharing) and [.NET applications](https://docs.google.com/spreadsheets/d/1w3F3eYirqGFFsQ39GKCBTtBredByNNyT-EQ2iHjJrWc/edit?usp=sharing); other languages and frameworks should be analyzed against the [12-factor methodology](http://12factor.net).

 ## Outcome
 A detailed analysis document of each application considered to be a candidate for Application Tranformation.